Soft launch strategies to boost user acquisition

 There’s not one single metric that can tell you whether your user acquisition strategy is working or not, particularly since we’re not talking about one single vertical in this post.
 In fact, there are about four metrics that we think are the most important: retention, engagement, monetization and virality.

-Retention and engagement tell you how many users keep coming back over time, while monetization provides you with revenue (a no-brainer).
+Retention and engagement tell you how many users keep coming back over time, while monetization provides you with revenue.
 Virality has a singular importance when it comes to promotion, and also has an impact on mobile user acquisition as a whole.

 How to perform a soft launch

-Once the app is finished, and after defining your metrics to success, your strategy, and picking the territories you’re going to go after, it’s time to launch.
+After defining your metrics to success, your soft launch strategy, and picking the territories you’re going to go after, it’s time to launch.
+Uploading is covered in detail by Apple and Google, and your developers should be well aware of the process.
+So what’s next immediately after upload?

 - How is onboarding?
 Many users could be dropping off due to confusion, or fiddly sign-up forms.
 How long does it take before a player arrives at your main offering?
 How much needs to be explained before someone really engages?
 What could be optimized?